DAMAC boss on A-list approach to real estate and future of Dubai’s market

 “You have people who only buy a watch or a car if it is a limited edition.
 We are giving them limited series real estate.”
 Soaring prices, expensive interiors and Trump – you might think the crisis never happened.
 Not so, says El Chaar, who still carries the scars of that bust.

 “Starting in the summer of 2008, we saw the decline in sales.
 And we saw more defaults also on the side of customers,” he remembers.
-“We started cutting in October – 15 days after Lehman Brothers.
+“We started cutting in October – 15 days after [the collapse of] Lehman Brothers.
 We saw trouble ahead.”
 But what does the man selling properties branded with the name of film giant Paramount say to those who look at Dubai’s soaring property market and think ‘we’ve seen this movie before’?

 “I don’t believe that five years from today we are going to look back and say ‘oh, this is 2008 coming back again’.
 For one simple reason: regulation.
 Back then we were in a six-year-old market.
 Now we have one of the most transparently regulated markets in the region.
 This should provide some sort of roadmap to a recovery, proper growth and proper stability.”